 Anyone visiting New York City can’t keep their eyes off the stunning skyscrapers in New York City.
-The urge to stare at New York City skyscrapers is something that most New Yorkers fight – except for except people like Dianne L. Durante, who shared with us her favorite places to find the best views in New York City for free.
-Some of the best views of the New York skyline are actually seen from outside New York City, however don’t worry, there’s a map of the best viewpoints that you can download at the end.
+The urge to stare at New York City skyscrapers is something that most New Yorkers fight – except for except people like Dianne L. Durante, who has shared with us her favorite places to find the best views in New York City for free.
+Some of the best views of the New York skyline are actually seen from outside New York City,

 A word of warning: always be aware of your surroundings, including New Yorkers who are rushing to and from their jobs.
 Check the walking distances and be smart about your stamina.
 Once you’re on the pedestrian walkway of the Triboro Bridge, for example, you have no choice but to finish walking to one end or the other.